Rosillon2001/water_jug/README.md

 The basic validations are that any of the values are postive integers x>0, y>0 (validated by the inputs), z(target) can't be higher than x and y, and each jug (x and y) must be of different capacities.

 ## Algorithmic Approach
-The is always solution if the GCD (great common divisor) of X and Y divides Z, meaning that `Z % GCD(X, Y) = 0` if this condition is true, the problem has solution, and can be represented like A*X + B*Y = Z, where A and B are integers that represent the movements.
+There is always solution if the GCD (great common divisor) of X and Y divides Z, meaning that `Z % GCD(X, Y) = 0` if this condition is true, the problem has solution, and can be represented like A*X + B*Y = Z, where A and B are integers that represent the movements.
 Hence, the solution can be found using X or Y as a pivot or initial jug to be filled, poured and emptied once its full, and repeating the process until one of the two values reaches the target.

   The process can be summarized like this:
   1.- Fill the X litre jug and empty it into Y liter jug.